Find Affordable College Courses

 Waco, TX

-Baylor University did quite well in this year’s ranking of the best places for physics students to get a bachelor’s degree.
-It came in at #6 on the list.
+Baylor University came in at #6 in this year’s edition of the Best Physics Bachelor’s Degree Schools in the Southwest Region ranking.
 Baylor is a very large private not-for-profit school located in the city of Waco.

 #7